 It’s the second day in Vientiane and the second start-up in Laos.
 One day after interviewing Keo about his start-up 108JOB, I met Souliyo, one of the co-founders of Foxpress.

 We were talking about the messy e-commerce situation in Laos for almost two hours!
-Having lived in China for more than two years (you can read about it here) and gotten used to coming across dozens of express delivery guys (more known as “kuaidi”) every day, it was hard to believe such a big contrast exists between the two neighbour countries.
+Having lived in China for more than two years and gotten used to coming across dozens of express delivery guys (more known as “kuaidi”) every day, it was hard to believe such a big contrast exists between the two neighbour countries.

 But let’s stop talking about me; it’s time to meet Souliyo and the speedy Foxpress!